Dinosaur Pile-Up: Celebrity Mansions

 The band's fourth studio album, Celebrity Mansions, was released on 7 June 2019.
 The lead single from the album, "Thrash Metal Cassette", was released in March 2019.
 The band released their second single from the album "Back Foot" in May 2019 and third single "Round the Bend" in June 2019.
 Loudwire named the album one of the 50 best rock albums of 2019.

-I've Felt Belter
+I've Felt Better

 The band's fifth studio album, I've Felt Better was released on 22 August 2025 via the band's new label Mascot Records.

 The lead single from the album was "Bout to Lose It" released in March 2025, with the follow-up single "My Way" in April 2025, accompanied by a music video.

+In 2026, the band started a tour of the United States along with stints on the USA Warped Tour as part of the I've Felt Better promotional tour.

 Musical style

-Dinosaur Pile-Up have alternative rock influences from bands like Foo Fighters, Weezer, Nirvana, the Smashing Pumpkins and Pavement, rock acts from the 1960s like the Beach Boys and the Beatles, and metal groups such as Slayer and Deftones.
+Dinosaur Pile-Up have alternative rock influences from bands like Mudhoney, Foo Fighters, Weezer, Nirvana, the Smashing Pumpkins and Pavement, rock acts from the 1960s like the Beach Boys and the Beatles, and metal groups such as Slayer and Deftones.

 Since Nature Nurture, the band usually play in drop C sharp tuning or E♭ tuning with or without a capo, tuning down half a step from standard tuning and drop D tuning as was used on earlier material.